coviu/coviu-video-calls/readme.txt

 You are able to create video appointments with a link for each participant.
 You will want to share the links with the participants e.g. via email so they join at the given appointment time.

+Hosts are wordpress users that can schedule appointments, users can be anyone.

 The host will typically enter from within your Wordpress instance.
-As a host enters their room, they will be notified of participants/guests trying to join their room for a video call as these guests are "knocking" to ask to enter.
+As a host enters their room, they will be notified of participants/guests trying to join their room for a video call as these guests are "knocking" to ask to enter when they go to their appointment URL.

 Home page: http://www.coviu.com/